porsche-design-system/porsche-design-system/packages/components/src/components/link-tile-model-signature/link-tile-model-signature.examples.md

   <SelectOptions v-model="weight" :values="weights" name="weight"></SelectOptions>
 </Playground>

----

 ## Link Direction

 The `link-direction` property defines the direction of the main and cross axis of the links.
-The default is "{base:
+The default is `{base:
-'row', xs: 'column'}" showing buttons vertically stacked on mobile viewports and side-by-side in a horizontal row from breakpoint 'xs'.
+'row', xs: 'column'}` showing buttons vertically stacked on mobile viewports and side-by-side in a horizontal row from breakpoint `xs`.

 <Playground :markup="linkDirectionMarkup" :config="config">
   <SelectOptions v-model="linkDirection" :values="linkDirections" name="linkDirection"></SelectOptions>
 </Playground>

----

 ## Aspect Ratio

 The component takes its height from the width provided and places the image via CSS `object-fit: cover`.
-Therefore, you can change the height by using different aspect ratios.
+Therefore, you can change the dimensions by using different aspect ratios.

 <Playground :markup="aspectRatioMarkup">
   <SelectOptions v-model="aspectRatio" :values="aspectRatios" name="aspectRatio"></SelectOptions>
 </Playground>

----

 ## Model